-On your Mac, use Finder settings to change options for Finder windows, file extensions, and the Trash.
-Learn how to organize your files in the Finder.
+On your Mac, use Finder settings to change options for Finder windows, file extensions and the Bin.
+Learn how to organise your files in the Finder.

 To change these settings, click the Finder icon in the Dock, then choose Finder > Settings.

 Show these items on the desktop

 Choose which folder is displayed when you open a new Finder window.

 Open folders in tabs instead of new windows

 Open folders in tabs instead of windows when you press and hold the Command key and double-click a folder.